apache/tooling-trusted-release/docs/plan.md

 1. Fix bugs and improve workflow
    - [DONE] Add ATR commit or version number to the UI
+   - [DONE] Fix and improve the package checks summary count
    - Ensure that all errors are caught and logged or displayed

 2. Ensure that performance is optimal